Topics Map > Service Catalog > Device support > Software deployment

 KeyAccess is the client software that makes it possible to access the KeyServer and run the keyed, concurrently-licensed software.
 KeyAccess must be installed before any keyed software will work.

 Over the UW-Stout network, the user's computer will invisibly and instantaneously get a key from the central KeyServer which will allow the keyed application to run.
 The major benefit of KeyServer is that a software license is not connected to a specific machine.
 Once a user quits the application its license is relinquished back to the central pool of software and can then be used by someone else.
-In the event that all licenses are in use, you would be put into a queue and the application could launch as soon as a license was available.
+In the event that all licenses are in use, you would be put into a queue and the application could launch as soon as a license becomes available.

 Keyed applications are launched like any other application.
 However, KeyAccess must be installed and an internet connection available in order for KeyServer to grant you access.
-Also, you may be required to enter in your UW-Stout email username and password before you are granted access.
+Also, you may be required to enter your UW-Stout email username and password before you are granted access.

 From off campus a VPN connection is required to launch keyed application.